We’ll help you access benefits payable through your own insurance company

-Entirely apart from any claim that you may have based upon the liability of the driver or drivers involved in this accident, you may also be eligible for certain Benefits (called Section B or Accident Benefits), from the insurance company of the vehicle in which you were driving or were a passenger.
+Whether or not you have a liability claim with the other side involved in this accident, you may also be eligible for certain Benefits (called Section B or Accident Benefits), from the insurance company of the vehicle in which you were driving or were a passenger.
 If you were a pedestrian or cyclist who was struck by a motor vehicle, these Benefits are also available to you from the company that insures the vehicle that struck you.

-If you require services beyond the dollar value set out, the services are available if you physician feels that they are necessary for your treatment.
-Your insurer can request a medical assessment prior to further treatment:
+If you require services beyond the dollar value set out, the services are available if your physician feels that they are necessary for your treatment.
+Your insurer can request a medical assessment prior to further treatment.

 - Chiropractic services (maximum $750 per person)